 By: Sarah Collier, J.D.

 Due to the CARES Act, qualifying federal student loans are being placed in an administrative forbearance with a 0% interest rate effective March 13, 2020, through September 30th, 2020.
+On August 8, 2020, President Trump directed the Secretary of Education to extend the student loan relief until December 31, 2020.
 This means that during this time period, there are no requirements to continue paying on the loan, and no interest will accumulate during this time frame.
 Additionally, all automatic debit payments are suspended.

 A borrower can also request that this administrative forbearance be removed, thereby resuming required payments and automatic debt payments.